Holly Flax

-Hollis Partridge "Holly" Scott (née Flax) is a fictional character from the US television series The Office, played by Amy Ryan.
+Hollis Partridge "Holly" Scott (née Flax) is a fictional character from the American television series The Office, played by Amy Ryan.
 She is an original character, and not based on any character from the British version of the show.

 Initially introduced in season 4, Holly served as a replacement HR Representative for the Scranton branch of Dunder Mifflin, and quickly developed a romantic relationship with Michael Scott, the regional manager.
 After facing numerous challenges in their relationship, Holly and Michael ultimately get engaged and move to Colorado towards the end of season 7.

 Character history

 Season 4

 Holly arrives at Dunder Mifflin to serve as the replacement for Toby Flenderson, the previous HR Representative for the Scranton branch.
 Michael initially dislikes Holly because she is part of Human Resources, but quickly falls in love with her after she playfully makes a joke about Toby's dullness.
 Holly is subjected to hazing by co-worker Dwight Schrute, who convinces her that Kevin Malone is mentally challenged, a belief she continues to harbor until season 5.
 When Dwight attempts to put a raccoon in Holly's convertible, Michael berates Dwight and loudly proclaims that Holly is the "best thing that has happened to this company since World War II."
-Holly invites Michael to go out for dessert following Toby's going away party, but Michael turns down her offer to go with his ex-girlfriend Jan Levinson, who is pregnant and had asked Michael to be there as if he were the child's father.
+Holly invites Michael to go out for dessert following Toby's going-away party, but Michael turns down her offer to go with his ex-girlfriend Jan Levinson, who is pregnant and had asked Michael to be there as if he were the child's father.